chef-boneyard/omnibus_updater/README.md

 Force installation of the latest version regardless of value stored in version attribute by setting the `force_latest` attribute.

-Chef Killing
+Restarting Chef Client
 ------------

-By default the omnibus updater will re-exec chef to continue the run using the new version.
-Older versions used to just kill the chef-client and abort the run, but exec()ing Chef allows runs to complete without errors being bubbled up the stack.
-You can choose between these behaviors by using the `upgrade_behavior` attribute.
+By default the omnibus updater will restart the run using the new version by calling `exec` with the original command line and arguments.
+Older versions used to kill the chef-client and abort the run by default, but re-`exec`ing the client allows runs to complete without errors being bubbled up the stack.
+You can choose between these behaviors by using the `upgrade_behavior` attribute:

-* If set to 'kill', the run will be aborted by raising an exception.
+* If set to `:kill`, the run will be aborted by raising an exception.
-* If set to 'exec', the run will be resumed by re-exec'ing chef-client.
-This doesn't work in solo mode; when using chef-solo, setting this attribute to 'exec' is equivalent to 'kill'.
+* If set to `:exec` (the default), the run will be resumed by re-`exec`ing chef-client.
   You can customize the command that is exec'd by setting the `exec_command` attribute.
-* If set to anything else, the run is not aborted.
-Doing this is not recommended.
-Internal chef libraries may change, move, or no longer exist.
-The currently running instance can encounter unexpected states because of this, so using 'kill' or 'exec' is highly recommended.
+  The default for `exec_command` is `$0` (the original command used to call chef-client).
+* If set to anything else, an error is raised.

 Restart chef-client Service
 ---------------------------